STEP-dev/Dogee/Readme.md

 ```
 Now the binary files will be ready in the "bin" directory.

-### Build Dogee on Windows
+### Build STEP on Windows
-Dogee is based on libmemcached.
+STEP is based on libmemcached.
 This repository has included the libmemcached library (.lib and .dll) for Windows (for both debug and release mode and both x86 and x64 mode).
-You just need to open "Dogee.sln" and build Dogee with Visual Studio 2013 (or newer).
-Note that there are some bugs in the compiler of original version of VS2013, and you should update VS2013 to make Dogee compile.
+You just need to open "Dogee.sln" and build STEP with Visual Studio 2013 (or newer).
+Note that there are some bugs in the compiler of original version of VS2013, and you should update VS2013 to make STEP compile.

 ## Write a Hello World program
-We now show that how to write a simple program with Dogee.
+We now show that how to write a simple program with STEP.
 ```C++
 #include <stdio.h>
 #include <stdlib.h>